 - If necessary, edit your video.
 The software provides an inbuilt editor that lets you cut unnecessary video parts, rotate and join videos;

 - Select an output format.
 We recommend choosing AVI or MP4 since they are supported by the majority of video players and devices.
-In case you want to play MKV on a DVD-player, go for DVD option.
+In case you want to play MKV on a DVD-player, burn a DVD here.
 Besides that, you can add subtitles to your video.
 Please note that Freemake Video Converter provides only hardsubs option what means that you won’t be able to turn the subtitles track off;

 - Choose a ready preset or create your own one with a custom bitrate, frame rate, codec, and other settings;